 Subject: [Histonet] ASR disclaimer question

-FDA very clearly distinguishes ASR's from immunohistochemistry (IHC)
+very clearly distinguishes ASR's from immunohistochemistry (IHC) reagents

-techniques, antigens in tissue or cytologic specimens."
-Unlike ASR's,
+antigens in tissue or cytologic specimens."
+Unlike ASR's, IHC's are labeled

-IHC's are labeled by manufacturers with directions for use and
+by manufacturers with directions for use and performance indications.'
+I

 As always, it will be great to hear all of your feedback.
 Thanks, in